MidKnightMadness/SolversLib/readme.md

     ```groovy
     dependencies {
-        implementation 'org.ftclib.ftclib:core:2.1.1'
-        // the following is optional if you want vision
-        implementation 'org.ftclib.ftclib:vision:2.1.0'
+        implementation "org.solverslib:core:0.1.0"
+        // the vision part of ftclib is no longer in solverslib, as it is extremely old
+        // please use EasyOpenCV instead
     }
     ```

+You can find the latest version number at the [Dairy Foundation](https://repo.dairy.foundation/#/releases/org/solverslib/core), where SolversLib is hosted.

 6. Because FTCLib makes use of advanced features, you need to increase the minSdkVersion to 24.
 Unfortunately, this means that ZTE Speed Phones are not supported in this release.

 In build.common.gradle, change the minSdkVersion from 23 to 24: